-The DNA Crime Lab Support program assists in expanding the services provided by the FWPD Crime Laboratory.
+The purpose of the Crime Lab program is to provide a schedule for replacing aging equipment and assist in expanding the services provided by the FWPD Crime Laboratory.
 This program was initiated in order to reduce processing time and create greater case efficiencies in violent crime investigations.
 FWPD's DNA Unit holds ASCLD/LAB and Texas Department of Safety accreditation and is able to process DNA cases in-house.
 Having the DNA Unit allows the FWPD to seek additional grant funding and potentially other revenue sources from other agencies.